26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 10. Follow “Garage Sale” Facebook Groups

-It is true that one man's trash is another man's treasure.
-People often pay full price for items such as furniture or decorations, just to quickly change their minds and turn around and sell them.
+One man's trash is indeed another man's treasure.
+People often pay full price for items such as furniture or decorations just to quickly change their minds and turn around and sell them.

 And if you have children, you know how quickly they grow out of expensive retail-priced clothing.

-To help dramatically reduce this expenditure, look through local Facebook groups to see what gently used items are being sold by your neighbors.
+To help dramatically reduce this expenditure, look through local Facebook groups to see what gently used items your neighbors are selling.

-Join any garage sale groups that are in your area and browse through the listings throughout the day.
-It is easy to find groups that specialize in selling and swapping specific items that you may have a need for.
+Join any garage sale groups in your area and browse through the listings throughout the day.
+It is easy to find groups that specialize in selling and swapping specific items that you may need.

 Here are five steps to finding groups in your area: